Last updated on September 4th, 2020

 We can see the the Bollinger Bands compressed together in this chart of Bitcoin.
 Trading the Bollinger Band squeeze can be as simple as:

-- Mark off the high and low of the forming range
+- Mark off the support and resistance levels of the forming range

 On this chart, we see that price before the breakout is settling in the bottom third of the range.
 The fact that price is unable to trade higher than it did on the left side of the range, tilts the edge to the downside.

 The 20 period simple moving average shows the intermediate trend and a strategy that can be used to trade these tags, are counter trend trades.
 Specifically, we would look for signs that indicate a mean reversion trade is a high probability trade.